HippErger/JS411_fakeCars_withFireBase_projects/partOne.md

 10. Go back to `App.js` and Pass the resulting state as a prop called `user` all the way down to your protected route components. `<ProtectedRoute user={user} component={ About }/>`.

 11. Notice you can now sign up and access the pages appropriately.
 Refresh the page.
+What if you log out?
 Were you directed back to the login page?
+Why?

 12. Currently we can sign up new users and logout but, we want to be able to log back in.
 Go to the `Login` component (under `src/components/Login.js`) and look at the login function.
 There is a comment to fill out the login function.